flaptor/indextank-jquery/README.md

 4. Find test.html, and add there your API URL, and INDEX NAME
 5. Point your browser to test.html, and type a query

-## I like it, how do I use it on my site ?
+## I like it, how do I use it on my site?

 I assume you have a search template, and it has: